 One of the most frequently asked questions from home buyers is “How much can I afford?” followed up by, “Which mortgage loan program is the right fit for me?”
-These are both excellent questions and the best place to start is to determine how much down payment you can afford and compare home loan options.
+These are both excellent questions and the best place to start is to determine how much down payment you can afford and compare home loans and your home loan options.

 What Mortgage is Best Based on My Down Payment?

 Just pick your purchase price and choose your down payment below to see and compare the type of home loans you are eligible for based on the percent of the home’s value you can afford to pay.

 Use the sliders to select your home purchase price and down payment percentage.

 Down Payment Amount: $36,000

 For 20% down payment, you may qualify for the following mortgage loans: